morotsman/CatsAndDynamoDB/README.md

 ## In reality

 Looks like the table contains duplicates.
-The second time the program run it crashes, see stack trace below.
+The second time the putAll run it crashes, see stack trace below.

 ## Running on
 * macOS Big Sur Version 11.4